Neck and back pain specialists

 When you have spine pain, obviously the first step is to see a doctor.
-But what kind of doctor treats back and neck conditions?
-There are a number of options available to you when selecting a back and neck pain specialist, and choosing the right type of specialist depends on a bevy of factors, including (but not limited to) the severity of your pain, the length of time the condition has been present and your comfort level with the treatment options provided by each doctor.
+But what kind of doctor treats neck and back conditions?
+There are a number of options available to you when selecting a neck and back pain specialist, and choosing the right type of specialist depends on a group of factors, including the severity of your pain, the length of time the condition has been present and your comfort level with the treatment options provided by each doctor.

 First stop: your general practitioner

-A visit to the GP is also helpful because back or neck pain can have a variety of different causes, ranging from muscle and skeletal injuries, to nerve disorders, to some organ diseases, like kidney disease.
+A visit to the GP is also helpful because neck or back pain can have a variety of different causes, ranging from muscle and skeletal injuries to nerve disorders, to some organ diseases, like kidney disease.
 A GP can evaluate your symptoms, order diagnostic tests and determine what kind of specialist you need.

 Types of specialists

-- The Emergency Room – The ER may be warranted in some extreme situations, such as a serious accident, infection, or other underlying serious disease requiring immediate attention.
+- The emergency room.
+The ER may be warranted in some extreme situations, such as a serious accident, infection or other underlying serious diseases requiring immediate attention.

-- An Orthopedic Doctor – An orthopedist deals primarily in bone and muscle disorders.
-Thus is the most frequently consulted type of doctor for neck and back pain.
-An orthopedist can help address ruptured discs, bulging discs, sciatica, degenerative disc disease, and similar conditions.
+- An orthopedic doctor.
+An orthopedist deals primarily in bone and muscle disorders.
+Thus, they are the most frequently consulted type of doctor for neck and back pain.
+An orthopedist can help address ruptured discs, bulging discs, sciatica, degenerative disc disease and similar conditions.

-- Neurosurgeons – Neurosurgeons specialize in treating disorders of the central nervous system, including the brain, spinal column, and spinal cord.
-Because open back surgery is such a drastic step, a referral to a neurosurgeon is often only made after all other conservative treatment options have been exhausted.
+- Neurosurgeons.
+Neurosurgeons specialize in treating disorders of the central nervous system, including the brain, spinal column and spinal cord.
+Because open back surgery is such a drastic step, a referral to a neurosurgeon is often only made after all other conservative treatment options have been attempted.